Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Method

-For the global representation and global parameters in this module, we construct a loss function $L_G$ to constrain their variation.
-Among them, the global representation should be as similar to the node representation as possible to maintain its smoothness, and the global parameter should be as close to $0$ as possible to ensure its finely adjusting ability.
+Among them, the global representation should be as similar to the node representation as possible to maintain its smoothness, and the global parameter should be as close to $0$ as possible.
+In this way, we can ensure the global parameter's finely adjusting ability because its values are constrained to transform in a small range.